klynmc/laughing-waffle/README.md

 # Note Taker

 ## Purpose
-To help business owners organize their to-do list and schedule
+To help small business owners organize their to-do list and schedule

 ## Built With
 * JavaScript